openpay-network/LocalChain/README.md

 - **Tamper Detection**: Automatic validation on read
 - **Private Keys**: Never transmitted, stored locally only

+## Roadmap

+### 🔄 Solana Hash Sync Mode (Upcoming)

+- Introduce a **hash sync mode** with **Solana** to enable external state anchoring and verification
+- LocalChain state hashes will be periodically synced to Solana for additional integrity and interoperability
+- **$OPN** will be used as the **payment token for state synchronization**, enabling:
+  - Pay-per-sync economics
+  - Spam resistance
+  - Sustainable validator incentives
+- Designed to remain **optional and non-custodial**, preserving LocalChain’s local-first and offline-capable philosophy

+More details, specifications, and examples will be released as the feature approaches launch.

 ## Requirements

 - Node.js 18+ (or 20, 21, 22, 23, 24)